How to Plan a Dream Wedding on a Budget

 Consider shortening your guest list to include only close friends and family members.
 This can be a blessing in disguise for certain types of weddings.
 For instance, a destination wedding is especially difficult to coordinate for more than 100 people.

 The wedding venue is often your biggest expense — unless you move the ceremony outside or to a private home.
-You can reserve a park pavilion for around $100.
-A permit to hold a wedding ceremony at a national park is around $385.
+Depending on the location, you can reserve a park pavilion for around $100.
+A permit to hold a wedding ceremony at a national park is around a few to several hundred dollars.
 Forgoing a fancy venue puts a lot of money back in your pocket.

 Recommended: Should I Sell My House Now or Wait?